Does Menopause Impact Your Sleep? What to Do About It

 5 Ways to Naturally Support Your Sleep Cycle

 If you’ve ever wondered why you’re wide awake at 2 a.m. or struggling to wake up refreshed, hormonal changes during menopause and high stress levels may be the culprits.
-The good news?
-There are natural ways to support your body for better, more restorative sleep—even during perimenopause and menopause.
+Changes in reproductive hormones and circadian rhythm can disrupt sleep, leading to chronic insomnia or other sleep disorder.

 Here are 5 ways to reclaim restful nights:

-1. Rethink Your Evening Routine
+1. Rethink Your Evening Routine to Support Your Circadian Rhythm

-2. Magnesium Is Your Sleep Ally
+2. Magnesium Is Your Ally to Improve Sleep Quality

 Magnesium is often called nature’s relaxer for a reason.
 This essential mineral calms the nervous system and supports melatonin production, the hormone responsible for regulating your sleep-wake cycle.
+Pineal melatonin is synthesized in the pineal gland, with its production and regulation influenced by the circadian pacemaker, as described in pineal res and j pineal res research.

 3. Create a Sleep-Supportive Environment

-4. Balance Cortisol Levels
+4. Balance Cortisol Levels to Ease Menopausal Symptoms

 Stress and sleep don’t mix.
 High cortisol levels can keep you wired when you should be winding down.